-Creationists are often asked, “How is it possible for the earth’s population to reach 6.5 billion people if the world is only about 6,000 years old and if there were just two humans in the beginning?”
+Creationists are often asked, “How is it possible for the earth’s population to reach billions of people if the world is only about 6,000 years old and if there were just two humans in the beginning?”
 Here is what a little bit of simple arithmetic shows us.

 Simple, conservative arithmetic reveals clear mathematical logic for a young age of the earth.

 Let us start in the beginning with one male and one female.
 Now let us assume that they marry and have children and that their children marry and have children and so on.
 And let us assume that the population doubles every 150 years.
 Therefore, after 150 years there will be four people, after another 150 years there will be eight people, after another 150 years there will be sixteen people, and so on.
 It should be noted that this growth rate is actually very conservative.
 In reality, even with disease, famines, and natural disasters, the world population currently doubles every 40 years or so.1